mattaylor/objix/README.md

 ## Objector

-A dangerously convienient utility that injects usfull functions into the Object prototype to sugar for many common use cases working with Javascript objects.
+A dangerously convienient lightweight (2kb -> 1.9kb) utility that injects usfull functions into the Object prototype to sugar many common use cases when working with Javascript objects.

-The functions are primarily copies of Object class methods as well as Array prototype methods that are applied to the values of the object.
+The functions are primarily copies of Object class methods and Array prototype methods that are applied to the values of the object.

-Some usefull ones for deleting keys and comparing, spliting and joining objects from values are thrown in for good measure.
+Some usefull ones for deleting keys, cleaning,printing, comparing, spliting and joining objects are also available.

-**NOTE:** Messing with Object prototypes is rarely a good idea and using this library may unintended consequences in larger applications, however think of all the key strokes you could save...
+**NOTE:** Messing with Object prototypes is rarely a good idea and using this library may have unintended consequences in larger applications, however just think of all the key strokes you could save, by writing

 ```
 npm i -save objector